CharukaMuthukumarana/CharukaMuthukumarana/README.md

-Sure, here's a suggested README description for your GitHub profile:

 👋 Hi, I’m Charuka Muthukumarana!

 👀 I’m a software engineering undergraduate at the University of Westminster with a keen interest in Mobile Development.